 I switched Charcoal!
 Due to it always being windy when I'm trying to light a fire on my little grill, I've been using "Matchlight" with just a couple of squirts of Starter Fluid.
 I'm now using a mix of Charcoal, and Charcoal Briquettes.
 The charcoal gives the smell of a campfire cooking, and the briquettes help the fire last longer.
 This piece of meat picked up the nice smokiness of the fire that carried through even into the cold sandwiches.

 1. Open the meat, rinse and pat dry.
 Place it on a platter, and coat the whole thing with oil, then rub the spices in.
-Be sure to use a lot more of all of the spices, because the roast will be on the grill fore a long time, and they won't taste as strong as you think.
+Be sure to use a lot more of all of the spices, because the roast will be on the grill fore a long time, and they won't taste as strong as you might expect.

 2. Start your grill, and get it to a medium - medium / low heat, Or, build a fire on one side, and place the meat on the other.
 You'll be roasting this Eye Round, and it will be there a long time, so you don't want to burn it.